 Mario Bonk, University of California at Los Angeles; Luca Capogna, Worcester Polytechnic Institute; Piotr Hajlasz, University of Pittsburgh; Nageswari Shanmugalingam, University of Cincinnati; Jeremy Tyson, University of Illinois at Urbana-Champaign

 Week 3b: June 13 – 19, 2021

 Dusty Grundmeier, Harvard University; Loredana Lanzani, Syracuse University; Yunus Zeytuncu, University of Michigan–Dearborn

 Typically, participants stay in double-occupancy rooms at the conference site.
-Buffet-style meals presenting a wide variety of options are provided by the Whispering Pines culinary staff.
+Meals are usually buffet-style, with varied options.
 Dietary restrictions can be accommodated.

 There will be a reception at the beginning of the conference, morning and afternoon breaks with light refreshments throughout the week, and a banquet on Friday evening.
 Each evening a hospitality suite provides refreshments and opportunities for informal conversation.

 The program of the 2022 Joint Mathematics Meetings in Seattle, WA will include MRC Special Sessions on each of the summer conference topics.
 These and other activities at the national meeting provide opportunities for the participants to deepen connections with their topic, engage with their collaborative research peers and mentors, and cultivate their professional network.
 The MRC program provides support for participants to travel to JMM, and the amount of this support will be announced in the fall of 2021.